jsantell/node-firefox-get/README.md

 `version` can be a number (`20`) or a string (`'18.0b2'`), or a channel version such as `'release'`, `'beta'`, `'aurora'` and `'nightly'`.
 Returns a promise, or can pass in a callback, which has an `err` and `value` argument signature.

+The module exports two methods: `b2g` and `firefox` with the same function signature, one for the Firefox browser, and the other for Firefox OS.

 There are some OS/version/language combinations that don't exist.
 Be sure to check the [Firefox FTP](http://ftp.mozilla.org/pub/mozilla.org/firefox/) to see if it exists when debugging any issues.

 #### options